 - Treat acute anxiety for up to 4 weeks; manage persistent symptoms

-- May dose long half-life drugs once daily at bedtime ...
+- May dose long half-life drugs once daily ...